tangkong/hutch-python/docs/source/object_configuration.rst

       tab_whitelist:
         - kind

-    # This try to limit the tab completion list to only `kind`
+    # This tries to limit the tab completion list to only `kind`
     FastMotor:
       replace_tablist:
         - kind